Unused Graphics

 This is the second boss's death animation, while on fire.
 Interestingly, it is used in the game, all they did was change the colour of the fire and the smoke to green; why they did so is a different matter altogether.

-Behold: The most controversial unused sprite of all the Metal Slug games.
+Behold: The most prominent unused sprite in all the Metal Slug games.

 Back in the day, everybody (well, everybody in NeoGeo related forums, and in Metal Slug 5 related topics) was talking about the stone turtle, claiming it was the true final boss, and was unlocked by some ridiculous task, like collecting all the rats, killing all the officers with none escaping, completing the game without using a continue, and so on.
 Unsurprisingly it was just a load of crap.

 So, the stone turtle.
-In all his majesty.
+In all its majesty.
 According to it's animations, it has a laser on it's stomach, a retractable head, and the rest is left to the imagination.
-I presume it shoots fireballs and orbs and stuff out of the empty neck when it's head retracts.
-What's interesting is that it has no animation of it in shambles, unlike all the other bosses in the game.
-Either they never got around to doing that, or it just exploded into nothing, which would look pretty cheap.
+What's interesting is that it has no animation of it in shambles, unlike all the other bosses in the game, nor has it any collision detection in the sprite viewer (.
+According to the concept art, it would have carried the final bosses on its back.

 Leftovers